| |

 Wheelbarrow Container Garden Steps:

-Our metal wheelbarrow has definitely seen better days.
-It has some pretty significant cracks in the base of it so we lined it with weed cloth to help create a slower drainage system.
+It has some pretty significant cracks in the base, so we lined it with weed cloth to help create a slower drainage system.

 Then we added foam pool noodle pieces before covering the entire base with fresh garden soil.

-I used 2 big bags of potting soil to fill the entire wheelbarrow.
-It’s important to make sure the soil is level because the inside of the wheelbarrow is sloped.
+It’s important to make sure the soil is level since the inside of the wheelbarrow is sloped.

 Next, we started planting and arranging the flowers.

-Make sure the flowers you choose for your wheelbarrow container garden have the same soil, water, and sun requirements.
 I am notorious for picking flowers I love based on color or texture only to get home and realize they shouldn’t be mixed in the same container!

 You’ll also need to consider the spacing needs of each plant as well.